+Income assets

-Income assets Cash & cash equivalents Particularly significant risks: inflation risk and credit risk The value of a fund's cash assets may not keep pace with inflation (inflation risk).
+Cash & cash equivalents - Particularly significant risks: inflation risk, interest rate risk and credit risk

+The value of a fund's cash assets may not keep pace with inflation (inflation risk).
 This could mean that even though your investment may be growing in value, it may not give you the same buying power in the future as you would expect in today's money.
-The value of cash assets can also be impacted by the ability of an issuer to pay interest or repay a loan or an issuer's creditworthiness declining (credit risk).
+The value of cash assets will be affected by changes to interest rates (interest rate risk) and can also be impacted by the ability of an issuer to pay interest or repay a loan or an issuer's creditworthiness declining (credit risk).

-Fixed interest

-Particularly significant risks: inflation risk, interest rate risk and credit risk
+Fixed interest - Particularly significant risks: inflation risk, interest rate risk, credit risk and market risk

-The value of a fund's fixed interest assets may not keep pace with inflation (inflation risk) which could mean that even though your investment may be growing in value, it may not give you the same buying power as you would expect in today's money.
+The value of a fund's fixed interest assets may not keep pace with inflation (inflation risk) which could mean that even though your investment may be growing in value, it may not give you the same buying power in the future as you would expect in today's money.
 The value of fixed interest assets will be affected by changes to interest rates (interest rate risk).
 It can also be impacted by the ability of a borrower to repay a loan or pay interest, the ability of a counterparty to meet payments, or an issuer's creditworthiness declining (credit risk).
+The value of the fund's fixed interest assets will also be affected by factors such as market movements and sentiment, and the economic performance of the country or sector (market risk).
 Fixed interest may involve extensive use of derivatives.
 The potential gains and losses from derivatives can be substantial and can increase the volatility of a fund's returns.